yoachim/21_Scratch/metric_audit/metrics.md

 I think we need a 3-D model of star forming regions and dust to make this work all the way.

+Made some progress.
+May want to also add confusion uncertainties.

 ### Blazar Metric ###

 Talked with Claudia Maria Raiteri.
 Sounds like the TDE metric is a good start for them.
+Helped them get started:  https://github.com/yoachim/21_Scratch/blob/main/blazar_metric/blazar_saturation_metric.ipynb

 ### Updated 3x2 figure of merit emulator ###

 By Husni Almoubayyed in sims_maf_contrib.
-Does this need to get merged still?
+Does this need to get merged still?--ok, looks like it got merged.

 ### Crowding Metric ###